cultuurnet/stoplight-docs-best-practices/docs/pagination.md

 ## Body

-The response body should contain two properties:
+The response body must contain at least these two properties:

 *   `totalItems`: An integer, `>= 0`, with the total number of results across all pages combined.
 *   `member`: An array of objects, containing the results of the current page.
 The model of the results themselves is not predefined and can differ from API to API and endpoint to endpoint.